hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-k8sgpt-to-empower-kubernetes-with-ai-in-hpe-greenlake-for-private-cloud-enterprise.md

 <style> li { font-size: 27px; line-height: 33px; max-width: none; } </style>

 This blog post describes the process to integrate [K8sGPT]( https://github.com/k8sgpt-ai/k8sgpt) serving a local large language model (LLM) as an artificial intelligence (AI) backend to Kubernetes (K8s) in HPE GreenLake for Private Cloud Enterprise.
-It explores the convergence of K8s and AI for diagnosing and triaging issues in K8s cluster and providing actionable insights and recommendations from AI for K8s management.
+It explores the convergence of K8s and AI for diagnosing and triaging issues in K8s clusters and providing actionable insights and recommendations from AI for K8s management.

 ### Overview